YSanchezAraujo/YSanchezAraujo.github.io/bayes_rule.md

 $$P(B|A) = {P(A|B)P(B) \over {P(A)}} \tag 4$$

-equation there is exactly the same as equation 3 with:
+equation 4 above is exactly the same as equation 3 with:

 $$P(A|B)P(B) = P(A,B)$$